MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-thirdparty-integration.md

 Other custom connectors are developed and implemented to support advanced scenarios such as alert enrichment with additional information before forwarding to incident management systems, perform alert correlation, or provide advanced notification functionality with Operations Manager.

-Operations Manager also integrates with [Microsoft Operations Management Suite](https://azure.microsoft.com/documentation/articles/operations-management-suite-overview/) (OMS) to forward collected events, alerts, and performance data for further analysis and provides greater visibility for the enterprise.
+Operations Manager also integrates with [Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/platform/om-agents/) to forward collected events, alerts, and performance data for further analysis and provides greater visibility for the enterprise.

 ## When separated by a firewall